-Yes, the S5 can be mounted on a pedestal, but only if it is very stout and wide, with a rectangle shaped top plate that is strong enough to support the S5, the seat, and the occupant, plus the additional vertical and horizontal stress from the wave impacts.
+Yes, the S5 Sentinel can be mounted on a pedestal, but only if it is very stout and wide, with a rectangle shaped top plate that is strong enough to support the S5 Sentinel (27lbs), the seat (20-30lbs), and the occupant, plus the additional vertical and horizontal stress from the wave impacts.
 It’s much better to mount it to a riser box.

 Yes, the part number for the cup holder is: SW-01688

-Yes, it does come standard with white armrests.
+Yes, it does come standard with white molded armrests.

 It has very little lateral play.
 Likely less play than any other swivel or slide you will find on the market.